ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 In the original terminal window, the `docker run` command has exited and you are able to type commands in that terminal window again.

 # Push the image to IBM Cloud Container Registry
-1. The environment should have already logged you into the IBM Cloud account that has been automatically generated for you by the Skills Network lab environment.
+1. The environment should have already logged you into the IBM Cloud account that has been automatically generated for you by the Skills Network Labs environment.
 The following command will give you information about the account you're targeting:
 ```
 ibmcloud target
 ```
 {: codeblock}

-2. The environment also created an IBM Cloud Container Registry namespace for you.
+2. The environment also created an IBM Cloud Container Registry (ICR) namespace for you.
 Since Container Registry is multi-tenant, namespaces are used to divvy up the registry among several users.
 Use the following command to see the namespaces you have access to:
 ```
 ibmcloud cr namespaces
 ```